 For conspicuous gallantry during a raid on the enemy's trenches.
-He killed two of the enemy with his revolver and three with: bombs.
+He killed two of the enemy with his revolver and three with-bombs.
 After being wounded he continued to encourage his men and to throw bombs.
 Finally he helped to carry a wounded serjeant back to our lines under heavy fire.

 Lt.
 Thomas Lewis Owen Williams, Can.
 Infy.

-For conspicuous gallantry when leading a raid into the enemy's trenches.
-After a fight his party succeeded in entering the trenches and in bringing back a prisoner and valuable information.
-He was himself severely wounded, and has since lost both his.
+For conspicuous gallantry when leading a: raid into the enemy's trenches. fight his party succeeded in entering the trenches and in bringing back a prisoner and He was himself valuable information. severely wounded, and has since lost both his. legs.

 Lt.
 John Stanley Woods, Can.
-Infy.
+Infy: